Keats/vincentprouillet/content/articles/speeding-up-django-postgres.md

 # With select_related:  1 query
 # Without: 51 queries
 ```
-You can easily from the example how it helps A LOT.
+You can easily see from the example how it helps A LOT.
 To easily spot the places where you can/should use them, install [django-debug-toolbar](https://github.com/django-debug-toolbar/django-debug-toolbar) and look at the SQL panels.

 ## Postgres speed improvement